 Two standard forms have been developed for completing the required landowner surveys: one for the operators of vertical oil wells (AAA-AAA-AAAA) and one that applies for all other types of wells (BBB-BBB-BBBB).
 If used, these forms must be sent via certified mail to all landowners occupying parcels within the established AOR.
 It is recommended that a reference map be included with the form to best assist the landowner in determining whether or not wells they are aware of fall within the AOR.
-The form must be mailed to the person identified in courthouse records of the county who is designated to receive tax notices for the surface tax parcel, although this person may appoint a local designee.
+The form must be mailed to the person identified in courthouse records of the county who is designated to receive tax notices for the surface tax parcel.
 If more than one tax parcel within the prescribed AOR radius is registered to the same individual, multiple tax parcels can be included on a single form.
 Multiple well locations may also be referenced on a single form.
-This is most relevant in situations where a landowner owns are large parcel or when a single parcel contains a multi-well pad.
+This is most relevant in situations where a landowner owns are large parcel or when a single parcel contains a multiwell pad.

 Instructions specify that a landowner or their designee should complete and return the form to the operator within ten (10) business days of receipt.
-Although it is not required that certified mail receipts or completed forms be sent to DEP along with the AOR deliverables package, it is recommended, but not required, that this information be retained by the operator for five (5) years following the completion of hydraulic fracturing activities as documentation that the regulatory requirements were satisfied.
-This will also facilitate the transfer of survey information to other operators.
+Although it is not required that certified mail receipts or completed forms be sent to DEP along with the AOR deliverables package, it is recommended that this information be retained by the operator for five (5) years following the completion of hydraulic fracturing activities as documentation that the regulatory requirements were satisfied.